All Countries in the World

-The wise animal has special and great powers and dignity, symbolising fertility, wisdom, auspiciousness and imperial authority.
-Furthermore, the dragon is the source of the elements - water, wind, earth and fire - and the custodian of the seasons, thus symbolising life and prosperity.
+The wise animal has special and great powers and dignity, symbolizing fertility, wisdom, auspiciousness and imperial authority.
+Furthermore, the dragon is the source of the elements - water, wind, earth and fire - and the custodian of the seasons, thus symbolizing life and prosperity.

 The dragon is also one of the Twelve Symbols of Sovereignty (十二章紋) representing Chinese imperial authority.

 Dancing dragons can vary in size and length, starting from a few meters up to around 100m length.
 Dragons bring luck to people.
 The longer the creature is, the more luck it will bring.
 Especially if one is touched by a dragon, and even better if touched by a Golden Dragon, good fortune and prosperity will be coming up in the year to come.

 The performance of the dragon dance is accompanied by the intense, mesmerizing rhythm of cymbals, gongs and the big drum.